neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 To receive a mark of "Meets minimum expectations" for Part 3, your tests for that part must:
 * All pass when run on the reference server code (this is the code included in the handout: you can check this by running it locally, GradeScope runs these checks too)
-* GradeScope has *buggy* server implementations too - to receive a "Satisfactory," each test must *fail* on *at least one* bug that we have planted in the server
+* GradeScope has *buggy* server implementations too - to receive a "Meets minimum expectations," each test must *fail* on *at least one* bug that we have planted in the server
 * Have no style errors (may have warnings) as reported by `npm run-script lint`
 * Have no `@ts-ignore` or `eslint-disable` annotations in the code that you write